-• Although Eloundou et al.'s automation index emphasizes automation, it still includes elements of "augmentation" or task complementarity.
-This motivates my interpretation that combining their measure with equation (14) will capture cost savings from both automation and task complementarities.
+Although Eloundou et al.'s automation index emphasizes automation, it still includes elements of 'augmentation' or task complementarity.
+This motivates my interpretation that combining their measure with Equation (14) will capture cost savings from both automation and task complementarities.

-20They also report a third, even more aggressive measure, which they refer to as ζ .
+20 They also report a third, even more aggressive measure, which they refer to as ζ.
 This measure is more speculative and focuses on what can be ultimately performed by LLM+.
-In line with the authors' interpretation, this is unlikely to be the case in the near future, and I ignore this third measure.
+In line with the authors' interpretation, this is unlikely to be the case in the near future, so I will ignore this third measure.

 - Eloundou et al.'s data need to be converted into GDP shares.
-To do this, I combine tasks into occupations, and then I aggregate across occupations using their wage bills, computed from the US Bureau of Labor Statistics (BLS) National Occupational Employment and Wage Estimates pooled across the years 2019-2022.
+To do this, I combine tasks into occupations, and then I aggregate across occupations using their wage bills, computed from the US Bureau of Labour Statistics (BLS) National Occupational Employment and Wage Estimates pooled across the years 2019-22.
 This procedure yields a wage bill-weighted share of exposed occupations equal to 20%.
 I interpret this number to be the same as the GDP share of tasks exposed to AI. - Eloundou et al.'s approach is to determine tasks that can be ultimately performed by generative AI and computer vision technologies (such as the technology already incorporated in Dall-E).
 Two things are missing from the information they provide.
 The first is how much of the task impact is likely to be realized within the next 10 years.
-The second is whether, in all of these cases, it is profitable to use AI (e.g., whether automating using AI is cost-effective).
+The second is whether, in all of these cases, it is profitable to use AI (e.g. whether automating using AI is cost-effective).
 Svanberg et al. (2024) make an attempt to provide answers to these questions in the case of computer vision technologies, which are a subset of the technologies Eloundou et al. consider.
-I take Svanberg et al.'s estimates and extrapolate them to all of the tasks Eloundou et al. consider.21 Namely, Svanberg et al.'s base estimates imply that among computer vision-exposed tasks, 23% can be feasibly (and profitably) automated within 10 years.22 Applying this number to Eloundou et al.'s estimates, I arrive at the GDP share of tasks impacted by AI within the next 10 years as 0.23 × 0.200 = 4.6% of all tasks (or occupations).
+I take Svanberg et al.'s estimates and extrapolate them to all of the tasks Eloundou et al. consider.
+Namely, Svanberg et al.'s base estimates imply that among computer vision-exposed tasks, 23% can be feasibly (and profitably) automated within 10 years.
+Applying this number to Eloundou et al.'s estimates, I arrive at the GDP share of tasks impacted by AI within the next 10 years as $0.23 \times 0.200 = 4.6\%$ of all tasks (or occupations). - 3.1.2.
+Cost savings from AI.
+I base my estimate of $\bar{\pi}$ on the experimental studies that have already provided 'proof-of-concept' estimates of productivity improvements or labour cost reductions due to AI.
+Three studies, which I have already mentioned, are particularly notable here, and I now describe each one of them. - Peng et al. (2023) design an experiment where freelance computer programmers are given access to and encouraged to use GitHub Copilot, which (at the time of the